learn-co-curriculum/p3-oo-many-to-many/README.md

 student.enroll(course)
 print(student.get_enrollments()[0].get_enrollment_date())
+# => 2023-05-02 08:39:57.570467
 print(course.get_enrollments()[0].get_enrollment_date())
-print(student.get_enrollments()[0].get_course().get_title())
+# => 2023-05-02 08:39:57.570467
+print(student.get_enrollments()[0].course.title)
+# => Math 31

 ```

 Using an intermediary class you can now store the date when a student enrolls in a course as part of the Enrollment object, which is specific to the relationship between the student and the course.
+The tradeoff is that it adds complexity because you need to create and manage additional objects.
+The advantages is that it makes the code more scalable because if we need to add more attributes or features related to the enrollment process we can easily do so with the `Enrollment` class.

 ***